thruthesky/sonub-2016-12-29/README.md

     - [] Simple input prompt box using ionic alertCtrl
         @see job-list::onClickDelete()

-    - [ ] If user has not photo, Photo Upload on User Profile.
-Social login users may have picture.
-    - [ ] Post CRUD & Comment CRUD on PhilGo.com
-    - [ ] Post CRUD & Comment CRUD on Xbase
-    - [ ] Search on Xbase
+    - [] @deprecated Search on Xbase
-    - [ ] Search on Philgo of google.
+    - [] @deprecated Search on Philgo of google.
-    - [ ] Social login & Register/log in philgo and xbase
+    - [] @deprecated Social login & Register/log in philgo and xbase
         - @comment : to work on this part, livereload should work on GenyMotion. as of ionic cli 2.1.12 & app-scripts 0.0.46, when running in genymotion, cordova is working but when running with livereload, cordova is not found.

-    - [ ] JOB - don't let user input city, province. let them select to reduce human error on input.
-    - [ ] JOB - don't let user input input Work experience, let them select.
-    - [] JOB - permission on deleting photos on firebase storage.
-    - [] JOB - @see "fileupload" firebase storage image cache double check.

-    - [ ] @later Need to improve Xbase login password for security.
+    - [-] @deprecated @later Need to improve Xbase login password for security.
-    - [ ] @later Philgo Logout and Xbase auto logout.
+    - [-] @deprecated @later Philgo Logout and Xbase auto logout.
 At this time, when a user logs out in philgo, the user does not log out in xbase.

-    - [x] @done *Philgo Login and Xbase Auto Login.*
+    - [-] @deprecated @done *Philgo Login and Xbase Auto Login.*
-    - [x] @done *Philgo Registration and Xbase auto Registration
+    - [-] @deprecated @done *Philgo Registration and Xbase auto Registration

 # Flowcharts